mozilla-l10n/documentation/src/products/firefox_desktop/adding_release.md

 $ hg pull -u
 $ hg up central
 ```

+This is an [example of a recent bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1716987) used to track the build changes.

 The file to modify is in `browser/locales/shipped-locales`, open it with your text editor of choice (in this example, Visual Studio Code).